kubernetes/kubernetes/docs/design/http-cloud-provider.md

 ## Instances

 The instances interface allows the kubernetes platform to query the cloud provider about the instances currently within the cloud provider system.
+Instances are grouped by locale (Some cloudproviders support 'region' others support 'zone')

 ### Methods

-#### OPTIONS /cloudprovider/v1aplha1/instances
+#### OPTIONS /cloudprovider/v1alpha1/instances

 Returns whether the Instance interface is supported or not.